-To understand more clearly what is meant by artificial intelligence (AI), it may be useful to consider what we generally mean by intelligence, and by extension, what we do not mean.
+To understand more clearly what is meant by artificial intelligence (AI), it may be useful to consider what we mean by intelligence and by extension, what we do not mean.
 Intelligence is a general mental ability that involves reasoning, planning, problem solving, abstract thinking, comprehending complex ideas, and learning from experience.
-It reflects a broad and deep capacity for understanding our environment (Gottfredson, 1997).
+It also reflects a broad and deep capacity for understanding our environment (Gottfredson, 1997).
 This definition of intelligence says nothing about self-awareness, consciousness, emotion or morality, nor that there is anything essentially human about intelligent behaviour.
 In addition, there is nothing in this definition of intelligence suggesting that non-human intelligent behaviour should replicate human thinking processes.
 Indeed, “there are lots of ways of being smart that aren’t smart like us” (Winston, 1992).
 Today, AI is a cross-disciplinary field of research that attempts to understand, model and replicate intelligence and cognitive processes by invoking computational, mathematical, logical, mechanical and biological principles and devices (Frankish & Ramsey, 2017).
 More specifically, it is the study of the synthesis and analysis of computational agents that exhibit intelligent behaviour (Poole & Mackworth, 2010).
 In the field of AI research, an intelligent agent is something that acts in an environment where those actions are appropriate for its circumstances and its goals.
 In other words, the agent is able to adapt to changing environments and changing goals, learn from experience, and make appropriate choices given its perceptual and computational limitations (ibid.).